NICHD-BSPC/httools_py/docs/source/index.rst

 Alternatively, scripts for the individual steps can be run independently.
 See individual scripts code for usage.

-This can be useful for exemple to position the multimatch integrations relative to ORFs.
-In this exemple, an multimatch integration file is processed through the location step.
+This can be useful for example to position the multimatch integrations relative to ORFs.
+In this example, a multimatch integration file is processed through the location step.
 From the HTtools directory:

 ::